raspiduino/raspiduino/README.md

 # About me
 - 🎈 My hobby: Arduino, Raspberry Pi, electronics, C, Python, emulator, virtualization, porting projects
 - 📧 How to reach me: my email ```giangvinhloc610@gmail.com``` and  ```raspiduinogit@gmail.com```
-- 🔭 I'm currently working on some stupid projects, like running Windows on KVM on Android Phones, running Linux on esp8266, build an OS for tiny microcontrollers, ...
+- 🔭 I'm currently working on some stupid projects, like running Windows on KVM on Android Phones, running Linux on esp8266, build an OS for tiny microcontrollers, running Linux on Nokia 225,..

-Note to myself: one day left before [HNUE](http://chuyensp.edu.vn/)'s entrance test.
-(Maybe 10 years later I will reopen the git log and see this :))